Al3zama1/swe-notes/CCNA/12 - Subnetting.md

 1 0 0 0 0 0 0 0 = 128
 Turn all host bits to 1 to get the broadcast network
 1 0 1 1 1 1 1 1 = 191
 192.168.1.191/26

-METHOD 2:
-The first 2 bits are borrowed
-1 0 0 0 0 0 0 0
-The value of the last bit borrowed is 64.
-Therefore, the network address of the next subnet can be obtained by adding that value.
-Then, we subtract 1 to get the broadcast network of the current subnet.
-128 + 64 = 192 (network address of next subnet)
-192 - 1 = 191
-192.168.1.191/26
 ```
 * First usable address: 192.168.1.129/26